georgesboris/elm-theme-tailwindcss/README.md

 ## Extra Colors

-You can pass in your [elm-theme's extra colors](https://package.elm-lang.org/packages/uncover-co/elm-theme/2.0.0/Theme#withExtraValues) to your config as well if you wanna add extra colors to your theme (e.g. data visualization colors that fall out of the scope of the usual primary, secondary, etc, color schema).
+You can pass in your [elm-theme's extra colors](https://package.elm-lang.org/packages/georgesboris/elm-theme/1.0.0/Theme#withExtraValues) to your config as well if you wanna add extra colors to your theme.

 Note that this can be used with or without strict mode.